John Mellencamp: 1991–1997: Performing as John Mellencamp

 Mellencamp's 1994 Dance Naked album included a cover of Van Morrison's "Wild Night" as a duet with Meshell Ndegeocello.
 "Wild Night" became Mellencamp's biggest hit in years, peaking at No. 3 on the Billboard Hot 100.
-The album also contained two protest songs in "L.U.V." and "Another Sunny Day 12/25", in addition to the title track, which hit No. 41 on the Hot 100 in the summer of 1994.
+The album also contained two protest songs in, "L.U.V." and "Another Sunny Day 12/25", in addition to the title track, which hit No. 41 on the Hot 100 in the summer of 1994.

-"This is as naked a rock record as you're going to hear.
-All the vocals are first or second takes, and half the songs don't even have bass parts.
-Others have just one guitar, bass, and drums, which I haven't done since American Fool."

-With guitarist Andy York now on board as Larry Crane's full-time replacement, Mellencamp launched his Dance Naked Tour in the summer of 1994, but had a minor heart attack after a show at Jones Beach in New York on August 8 of that year.
+With guitarist Andy York now on board as Larry Crane's full-time replacement, Mellencamp launched his Dance Naked Tour in the summer of 1994 but had a minor heart attack after a show at Jones Beach in New York on August 8 of that year.
 That heart attack eventually forced him to cancel the last few weeks of the tour.
 He returned to the concert stage in early 1995 by playing a series of dates in small Midwestern clubs under the pseudonym Pearl Doggy.